Vegan Spelt Banana Bread with Pecans & Chocolate Chunks

 An overhead shot shows dry ingredients plus chocolate chunks and chopped pecans in a mixing bowl.

 I truly believe that this is the best banana bread out there (vegan or not!).
 For my taste, it’s just sweet enough and I just love how much it rises up in the loaf pan.
 Big, moist slices with a puffy top every time!
 Nobody would guess that this treat is totally plant-based.
+Bananas naturally bind the batter mixture and keep everything moist.
+No need for eggs!

 An update/edit for this recipe a few years later: I tried it recently with mini chocolate chips instead of chunks and it was so lovely.
 The mini chips kind of “melt” into every slice and stay that way as it cools.
 It makes the whole experience feel extra chocolate-y, which is always a plus in my books.
-Hope you love this one!

 A head-on shot shows a hand pouring a blender pitcher filled with a puréed banana mixture into a mixing bowl.